 After the heavily-favored Athletics lost 1914 World Series to the Boston Braves, Mack broke up the perennially contending team.
 The A's fortunes immediately plummeted—they finished in last place for the next eight consecutive seasons.
 Perhaps looking for a change of luck, the team put the elephant on their uniforms in 1918—in the form of a sleeve patch.
 It remained there for two seasons.
 This article, dated August 2, 1919, shows just how far from favor the previously lucky elephant had fallen:

 Whatever the case, in 1920, the elephant made it to the front of the team's uniforms.
 Three distinct elephant variations were utilized in this decade.
 The first was a one-year wonder, worn only in 1920.
 It featured a crudely drawn green pachyderm in a standing position.
-The 1921-23 version, also blue, was a bit more detailed.
+The 1921-23 version, rendered in blue, was a bit more detailed.
 Finally, the version worn from 1924-27 depicted the white elephant as a white elephant.
 This jersey is associated with a franchise renaissance.
 After a decade of insignificance the Athletics returned to contention, finishing in second place in 1925 and 1927.